-Chong said lawmakers will also push to infuse new funding into Hawaii's health care system to support critical medical providers following Hawaii Medical Center's bankruptcy and closures of its Liliha and Ewa hospitals, which has left many people scrambling for medical services on Oahu.
+Some lawmakers will also push to infuse new funding into Hawaii's health care system to support critical medical providers following Hawaii Medical Center's bankruptcy and closures of its Liliha and Ewa hospitals.